zcattacz/alasql_wiki/How-to-release.md

 The following is a checklist for the team to remember the steps.
 Please update where you see a better way...

-0. Make sure you have the last version both master and develop `git checkout develop && git pull && git checkout master && git pull`
+0. Make sure you have the last version of both master and develop `git checkout develop && git pull && git checkout master && git pull`

 0. Pick the correct version number: Given a version number MAJOR.MINOR.PATCH, increment the: **MAJOR** version when you make incompatible API changes, **MINOR** version when you add functionality in a backwards-compatible manner. **PATCH** version when you make backwards-compatible bug fixes.